BigelowLab/gstream/README.md

 and south walls.
 These can be downloaded.
 We provide a mechanism for storing the URL of the daily data, the path to where you want to store the downloads and a simple script for downloading.
-The configuration can be stored anywhere, but by default we look for it isn `~/.gstream`.
+The configuration can be stored anywhere, but by default we look for it in `~/.gstream`.

 ``` r
 cfg = read_configuration()